discord-samba/localization/README.md

 <p class="lead">
 This is the localization module for Discord-Samba.
 It provides a system for defining and loading string resources for desired languages.
-See the <a href="https://discord-samba.github.io/localization/guides/default">Guides</a>
-section for more information.
+See the [Guides](https://discord-samba.github.io/localization/guides/default) section for more information.
 </p>